MarynaShavlak/dev-interview-hub/src/shared/layouts/MainLayout/README.md

 # MainLayout

 ## Overview
-The `MainLayou` component is a layout container designed to arrange its children into a three-column grid with a fixed sidebar and rightbar, and a central content area.
+The `MainLayout` component is a layout container designed to arrange its children into a three-column grid with a fixed sidebar and rightbar, and a central content area.
 It also includes an optional toolbar, which is positioned at the top of the rightbar.
 This layout is ideal for applications or pages where a structured layout with a fixed sidebar, content area, and additional header and toolbar elements is needed.

 ##  Type Definition
 ```typescript